 - Software Design

-- identify weaknesses in the processes
+- identifying weaknesses in the processes

 The quality management system under which the software system is created is normally based on one or more of the following models/standards: